sourav-bk/Golang/Topic/Docker.md

 Think of it as a "shipping container" for software: it ensures that  application runs exactly the same way, whether it's on run on local  server, or a cloud platform.

 ***Core Architectural Components ::***
-Core Architectural have 3 core Components - ---1.Docker Client  2.Docker Daemon 3.Docker Registries---
+Core Architectural have 3 core Components - **1.Docker Client  2.Docker Daemon 3.Docker Registries**

 Docker uses a client–server architecture.
 The Docker client talks to the Docker Daemon, which builds, runs, and manages containers.
 They communicate through a REST API via UNIX sockets or a network interface.